 For more detailed tax information go to Information for Foreigners the official Taiwan government website (in English).
 There is a useful English language helpline for any questions you may have.
 It's a good idea to always check the information there, as things do change, and a lot of online information related to things like tax can easily become out-of-date.

-It is possible to save money in Taiwan, which is basically quite a low cost country - although nothing like Thailand or Indonesia in this regard.
-If you want your own apartment, like to go out to pubs and clubs, eat in western restaurants, buy imported food and drinks at Taipei 101 or similar shopping malls, then you are unlikely to save very much, but you could have quite a comfortable life.
+It is possible to save money in Taiwan, which is basically quite a low cost country - although nothing like Thailand or Indonesia.
+If you want your own apartment, like to go out to pubs and clubs, eat in western restaurants, buy imported food and drinks at Taipei 101 or similar shopping malls, then you are unlikely to save very much, but you could have quite an enjoyable life.

 Private Language Schools - Buxibans